Jarlotee/somnium/docs/rules/characters/proficiencies.md

 ### Equipment

 A character can gain proficiency in equipment such as weapons or armor from a competent character or by reading a primer after spending 300 hours.
-Weapons and armor are categorized by style and the character is assumed proficient with all related equipment within that style.
+Weapons and armor are categorized by style and the character is assumed proficient with all related equipment of the relevant style.

 A character proficient in a particular armor style will be able to use that style to better effect.